 By using webpacker, it generates unique file paths each time the file changes.
 Then you will be able to configure high values for the

 max-age response header to further improve performance.
 This article Increasing Application Performance with HTTP Cache Headers covers how cache headers work.
+The default max age for assets serving out of s3 is 3600s or 1h.

 You can override the setting and configure the folders with the Application Configuration.